MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## OnWidgetContextChanged

 In the current release, [OnWidgetContextChanged](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.iwidgetprovider.onwidgetcontextchanged) is only called when the user changes the size of a pinned widget.
-You can choose to return a different JSON template to the widget host depending on what size is requested.
-You can also choose to include the template JSON for all supported widget sizes in a single template.
-If you send all sizes in a single template, you can use the **OnWidgetContextChanged** for telemetry purposes.
+You can choose to return a different JSON template/data to the widget host depending on what size is requested.
+You can also design the template JSON to support all the available sizes using conditional rendering based on the value of **host.widgetSize**.
+If you don't need to send a new template or data to account for the size change, you can use the **OnWidgetContextChanged** for telemetry purposes.

 ```cpp
 // WidgetProvider.cpp